amanrai31/JavaScript/eventLoop/README.md

 Holds callback based APIs and envent handlers once the asynchronous task done, to execute at some point later

-- When we work with events(Click,keydown,scroll), timers, I/O, user interaction, webSocket, media events, file APIs and everything else => **We work with task queue**
+- When we work with events(Click,keydown,scroll), fetch/XHR requests, timers, I/O, user interaction, webSocket, media events, file APIs and everything else => **We work with task queue**

 ### 4. MicroTask queue - Only used by